alexnunesse/devoxx-digest/README.md

 ### Improved reacto
 In a multi module scenario (100+ modules)
-Improved the reactor so that it can scan folders for modules without resolving Use empty file .mvn to indicate that the dir is the top level of the app Resume failing build more easily
+Improved the reactor so that it can scan folders for modules without resolving Use empty file .mvn to indicate that the dir is the at top level of the app Resume failing build more easily
 Compile project in different directory with -f option